 - Must be 18 to apply

-- Bank account information for the security deposit, like account number and routing number
+- Financial Information: Total annual income, source of income, monthly mortgage payment/rent, bank account information for the security deposit, name on account, account number, and routing number

 Alternatives to the Citi Secured Mastercard

 Brendan has been writing about personal finance for over eight years, and is now taking on the challenge of bringing high-quality credit education to the masses.
 He makes sure that Credit Card Insider is covering the most important credit topics transparently and precisely, and that we have up-to-date reviews of credit cards so you can find cards that are right for you.